 There are certain safety measures to be followed to control or to reduce the symptoms of hyperparathyroidism, which include:

 - Regular walk and exercise for stronger and healthy bones.

 - Intake of more water and fresh fruit juice to avoid dehydration.

-- Having balanced diet including rich Vitamin D and calcium supplements to avoid the weakness and thinning bones.
+- Having a balanced diet including Vitamin D-rich food and calcium supplements to avoid weakness and thinning of bones.

 - Avoid the use of tobacco, alcohol, and caffeine food products, which makes the symptoms worse.

-To know more about thyroid gland and thyroid diet, visit Byju’s.
+To know more about the thyroid gland and thyroid diet, visit BYJU’S.